specialized806/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-connection-blockers.md

 Various factors can contribute to a high connection error rate, including:

 - **DNS Issues**: Problems with domain name resolution can prevent successful connections.
-Ensure DNS resolvers are correctly configured to resolve names required for Microsoft 365 services https://aka.ms/m365endpoints
+Ensure DNS resolvers are correctly configured to resolve names required for Microsoft 365 services as described in [Microsoft 365 URLs and IP address ranges](https://aka.ms/m365endpoints).
 - **Proxy Restrictions**: Incorrectly configured web proxies can block traffic to specific domains.
-Ensure web proxies are configured to allow connections to required domains for Microsoft 365 like `*.cloud.microsoft`, `*.static.microsoft`, `*.usercontent.microsoft`, please refer to https://aka.ms/m365endpoints for the complete list.
+Ensure web proxies are configured to allow connections to required domains for Microsoft 365 like `*.cloud.microsoft`, `*.static.microsoft`, `*.usercontent.microsoft`.
+Refer to [Microsoft 365 URLs and IP address ranges](https://aka.ms/m365endpoints) for the complete list.
 - **Incorrect categorization of domain**: if the domain is incorrectly categorized, it can block legitimate traffic.
 Ensure domains and subdomains in `*.cloud.microsoft`, `*.static.microsoft`, and `*.usercontent.microsoft` are correctly categorized to avoid legitimate traffic being blocked.

 ## WSS Error Rate